 Stage 3 Water Shortage Emergency

-The Board of Directors voted to approve Resolution 19-08, declaring a continued Stage 3 Water Supply Shortage at their regularly scheduled meeting on April 7, 2020.
+The Board of Directors voted to continue our Stage 3 Water Supply Shortage at their regularly scheduled meeting on May 2, 2023.
 No Emergency Rates were adopted.
 Stage 3 restrictions will remain in place until rescinded by the Board.

 Soquel Creek Water District has been in Stage 3 since 2014 due to our community's long-term groundwater supply shortage and the threat of seawater intrusion to our water supply.

-Our conservation goal in 2020 and early 2021 is to collectively use 25% less water than in 2013 (pre-drought usage).
-To achieve this goal, we are suggesting an annual average water use guideline of 50 gallons per person, per day.
+Our conservation goal in 2023 and early 2024 is to collectively use 25% less water than our expected highest usage of 3,900 acre-feet per year.
+To achieve this goal, we are encouraging an efficient residential water use of 50 gallons per person per day or less.

 Stage 3 Water Shortage Emergency Guidelines

 - Efficient Water Use Guideline: During the Stage 3 Water Shortage in 2023 and early 2024, efficient water use is defined as an annual average of 50 gallons per person, per day.
 This is a general guideline only as each household is unique.